Chapter 17

 “We’re good!” pulling her hood back, craning to beam up at him.

 “Why are you always asking me if I’m ready,” half annoyed, standing on the sled platform.
-“Next time, ask someone else if they’re ready.”
+“Next time, ask someone else.”

 “We’re ready!”
 Laureal announced.